graphstream/graphstream.github.io/doc/FAQ/The-graph-viewer/how-do-i-change-color-or-size-1.3.md

 We defined two styles, one for all the nodes, another for nodes having the CSS class ``important``.
 Then in our code, at any time, we can add or change the attribute ``ui.class`` on individual nodes to change their appearance:

 {% highlight java %}
-node.setAttribute("ui.class", "important"); // make the node appear as important.
+node.addAttribute("ui.class", "important"); // make the node appear as important.
 {% endhighlight %}

 Or: